Before the COVID-19 pandemic, more and more companies had explored the possibility of remote work.

 >> RELATED: Coronavirus and Working from Home: Small Business Tips On How to Survive the COVID-19 Pandemic

 Your employees are going to go through a period of adjustment now that they’re working from home.
-Your worker management strategies are going to shift and change as well.
+Your remote worker management strategies are going to shift and change as well.